-The number of people killed or seriously injured in road accidents in South Tyneside has almost doubled, despite a drop in overall casualties.
+More people are being killed or seriously injured in road accidents in South Tyneside

 Department for Transport (DfT) data shows five people were killed and 52 people seriously injured on South Tyneside’s roads in 2017.